Effective Estate Planning

 For many business owners, their single biggest asset is the business itself, and they often plan to pass that business on to children or others who are actively involved in it.
-This can leave other children or heirs splitting a smaller part of the estate – which might be further reduced by estate taxes.
+For that, they tend to hire a lawyer (similar to a Denver estate planning lawyer) for equal distribution of wealth and assets.
+In the event that estate planning is not handled properly, it could result in the heirs or children splitting a smaller part of the estate, which could be further reduced by estate taxes as well.
 If providing equal inheritances to your heirs is a goal, one possible solution is life insurance, used either to pay the estate taxes or to equalize the values going to children who are not involved in the business.

 Gifts made during your lifetime can allow you to transfer assets that will significantly appreciate, and would drive up estate taxes if still in your name when you die.
 In order to reduce the size of the taxable estate, you can transfer assets each year up to the level of the annual gift-tax exclusion.
 Another option could be a charitable remainder trust, which can allow you to direct income from certain appreciated properties to a designated charity, with possible tax advantages.